-By now, you are probably aware that marijuana is legal in 33 states plus D.C.
+By now, you are probably aware that marijuana is legal in a vast majority of American states.
 It is a clear indication that America is beginning to embrace weed.
-Of the 17 states that don’t have an MMJ program, only a handful have regressive policies.
+Of the few states that don’t have an MMJ program, only a handful have regressive policies.
 The majority of states no longer throw people in prison for possession of a few grams of cannabis.

 ‘Decriminalization’ of marijuana means a reduced penalty for being caught in possession of small amounts.
 This amount varies depending on the state.
-In Ohio, recreational weed is illegal.
+For example, in Ohio, recreational weed is illegal.
 However, since 1975, possession of up to 100 grams of the herb has been decriminalized.

 A felony charge is a complete game-changer.
 It usually means serious prison time.
 You will find it hard to get employment or accommodation.
 In contrast to Ohio’s forgiving policies, in Arizona, possession of any amount of cannabis remains a felony.
 You face a prison term of between four months and two years if caught with one gram!